-- occasional light lifting three weeks after surgery; - work and driving four to six weeks after surgery; and - heavy lifting, twelve weeks after surgery.
+- occasional light lifting, three weeks after surgery; - work and driving, four to six weeks after surgery; and - lifting heavier items, twelve weeks after surgery.

 These timescales are only a guide and may vary for different people.

 How soon will I start to feel benefit from the ITDD?